seungwoo-ji/IPC-144-NOO/README.md

 * to store data of common type using an array structure
 * to associate related data using parallel arrays
 * to process the elements of an array using an iteration construct

+## Workshop 5: Structures

+In this workshop, I learned:
+* to store data of different types using a structure type
+* to declare an object of structure type
+* to access the members of an object of structure type